The Handkrafted Process

 “As soon as I saw you, I knew adventure was going to happen”

 - Winnie the Pooh

-Issey and Shelly met in 2010 through friends in the bright, beautiful city of Bristol and have been almost inseparable ever since.
+Issey and Shelly met in 2010 through friends in the quirky, beautiful city of Bristol and have been almost inseparable ever since.

 Issey came to Bristol to study and stayed after she dropped out to pursue her passion to become a massage therapist and bodyworker.
-Issey's Dad helped with their first-ever van conversion, Joy the Bus, and has since been an extended member of the team with his nose to the ground for any materials waiting to be reclaimed going spare!
+Issey's Dad helped with their first-ever van conversion, Joy the Bus, and has since been an extended member of the Handkrafted Camper team always with his nose to the ground for materials waiting to be reclaimed.

-Issey and Shelly moved to Portugal for two years to travel, live, work and explore in their bus but eventually felt the pull of Bristol.
-Returning with the newest member of their family - Kika their beautiful rescue pup - and their purpose, Handkrafted Campers came to life.
+Issey and Shelly moved to Portugal for two years to travel, live, work and explore in their bus but eventually felt the pull back to Bristol.
+They returned in 2018 with the newest member of their family, Kika, their beautiful rescue pup and their purpose and passion, Handkrafted Campers came to life.